 You write a new page of the gospel each day,

-through the things that you do and the words that you say.
+through all that you do and whatever you say.

 Others read what you write, be it faithful or true.